 - Statistics & Research

-Smoking is the greatest preventable cause of illness, disability and premature death in Wales
+Smoking is the leading single cause of serious illness and avoidable early death in Wales.

-It accounts for over 5,600 fatalities every year.
+It accounts for around 5,500 deaths every year.